marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 --- back

-# YANG Data Model
+# YANG Data Model # {#sec-yang-module}

-This appendix defines the ietf-schc-coap-ext module, which extends the ietf-schc module defined in {{RFC9363}} to include the new CoAP options as defined in the present document.
+This appendix defines the ietf-schc-coap module, which extends the ietf-schc module defined in {{RFC9363}} to include the new CoAP options as defined in the present document.

 ~~~~~~~~~~~